201405kpb/hibernateuserguide/Book/domainmodel/3/basiccustomtype.md

 *   implementing a `BasicType` and registering it
 *   implement a `UserType` which doesn&#8217;t require type registration

  As a means of illustrating the different approaches, let&#8217;s consider a use case where we need to support a `java.util.BitSet` mapping that&#8217;s stored as a VARCHAR.

 ## Implementing a `BasicType`

 The first approach is to directly implement the `BasicType` interface.

-    Because the `BasicType` interface has a lot of methods to implement, it&#8217;s much more convenient to extend the `AbstractStandardBasicType`, or the `AbstractSingleColumnStandardBasicType` if the value is stored in a single database column.
+Because the `BasicType` interface has a lot of methods to implement, it&#8217;s much more convenient to extend the `AbstractStandardBasicType`,or the `AbstractSingleColumnStandardBasicType` if the value is stored in a single database column.

 First, we need to extend the `AbstractSingleColumnStandardBasicType` like this:
     Example 7.
 Custom `BasicType` implementation